jacobdensford/jacobdensford.com/fell/playing-the-game.md

 <h2 id="equipment">Equipment</h2>

 Most items use 1 equipment slot. **Bulky** items use 2 slots and generally require two hands to carry or wield.
 Small equipment can be bundled together to only use 1 slot.
-For example, three days' rations only uses one slot.
-100 coins uses 1 slot; fewer coins fit in your pockets and don't use a slot.
+For example, enough rations for three days only use one slot.
+100 coins use 1 slot; fewer coins fit in your pockets and don't use a slot.

 Equipment|Cost
 :--|--: